McCambley/releases/README.md

 # releases

-Checks one's Release Radar for new releases and creates playlists for each one
+Optimize how you listen to new music. `releases` checks one's Release Radar for new releases and creates playlists for each one, then trims this weeks Release Radar to only the newest music.

 # Overview